niloofarkheirkhah/nili/README.md

 * [Netzob](https://github.com/netzob/netzob) - Protocol Reverse Engineering, Modeling and Fuzzing

 ## Installing

-Nili does not need any Installation,
-Here is some Instructions for Installing Prerequisites, Select Proper Instructions for your Operating System and Python Version.
+Here is some Instructions for Installing Prerequisites, Select Proper Instructions for your Operating System.

 ### Unix-like